-Schumer: Senators will ‘get the job done’ on infrastructure
+Schumer: Vote on infrastructure bill could come within days

 “We may need the weekend, we may vote on several amendments, but with the cooperation of our Republican colleagues, I believe we can finish the bipartisan infrastructure bill in a matter of days,” Schumer said Friday night.

-But Sen. John Cornyn, R-Texas, predicted, “It’s going to be a grind.”
+Sen. John Cornyn, R-Texas, predicted: “It’s going to be a grind.”

-Earlier this week, 17 GOP senators joined all Democrats in voting to start the debate, launching what will be a dayslong process to consider the bill.
-That support largely held Friday during another procedural vote, with Minority Leader Mitch McConnell, R-Ky., again voting yes to nudge the process along.
+Earlier this week, 17 GOP senators joined all Democrats in voting to start the debate, launching what will be a dayslong process to consider the bipartisan bill.
+That support largely held Friday during another procedural vote, with Senate Minority Leader Mitch McConnell, R-Ky., again voting yes to nudge the process along.

-Whether the number of Republican senators willing to pass a key part of President Joe Biden’s agenda grows or shrinks in the days ahead will determine if the president’s signature issue can make it across the finish line.
+Whether the number of Republican senators willing to pass the bill grows or shrinks in the days ahead will determine if the president’s signature issue can make it across the finish line.

 Cornyn said he expects Schumer to allow all senators to have a chance to shape the bill and allow for amendments from members of both parties.